codetalkio/codethoughts.io/content/posts/2024-10-01-improved-turso-ergonomics-in-rust/index.md

 - [Declarative macros](https://doc.rust-lang.org/rust-by-example/macros.html): Defined using `macro_rules!` (e.g. `println!`)
 - [Procedural macros](https://doc.rust-lang.org/reference/procedural-macros.html): Defined in their own create via `#[proc_macro]` and similar, depending on what type you want (e.g. `custom!(...)`, `#[derive(CustomDerive)]` or `#[CustomAttribute]`)

-Proc macros cannot be used in the same crate as they are defined, so we’ll first need to create a new crate that we can use with our project:
+Proc macros cannot be used in the same crate as they are defined, so we'll first need to create a new crate that we can use with our project:

 ```bash
 $ cargo new lib-macros --lib
 ```

-We’ll then need to edit our `lib-macros/Cargo.toml` to add a few crates, both for our proc macro but also for our SQL parsing logic:
+We'll then need to edit our `lib-macros/Cargo.toml` to add a few crates, both for our proc macro but also for our SQL parsing logic:

 ```toml ,linenos
 [package]